maxcan7/maxML/README.md

 * Add model artifact support e.g. MLFlow.
 * Add containerization.
 * Update versioning to use git tags.

+Data Engineering and Modeling:
+* Explore the data further to gain insights into the relationships between features and the target variable.
+* Consider feature engineering to create new features or transform existing ones.
+* Experiment with hyperparameter tuning to optimize model performance.
+* Try other machine learning algorithms that might be better suited for this problem.

 ## Important Notes